-Building of ecosystems can be achieved only by adaptive partnerships of enterprises, administrations, individuals and “things” (like in the Internet of Things).
+Building of ecosystems can be best achieved by adaptive partnerships of enterprises, administrations, individuals and “things” (like in the Internet of Things).

 This is a long-term project, which Professor Rzevski has directed since the year 2000.
-The project is financed by his commercial ventures – currently by Multi-Agent Technology Ltd, London, Helsinki and Samara.
+The project is financed by his commercial ventures – currently by Digital Ecosystems Ltd, London, Helsinki, Moscow and Samara.

 Most of the codding is outsourced to Samara, Russia where about 100 highly qualified software designers work under guidance of Professor Petr Skobelev from Samara Aerospace University.